fundyc/deno_server/README.md

 docker images
 ```

-## Run your docker image in a container (Can be closed with ctrl-c)
+## Run your docker image in a container with log level DEBUG passing a enviroment variable (Can be closed with ctrl-c)
 ```
-docker run --name deno-server --rm --init -p 8080:8080 deno-server
+docker run --name deno-server --rm --init -p 8080:8080 -e "LOG_LEVEL=DEBUG" deno-server
 ```

 ## View your docker containers